 Why do many people like to brew tea with a gaiwan?

-Why do many people like to brew with a ?
+Why do many people like to brew with a gaiwan?
 A gaiwan, as the name suggests, is a teacup with a lid.
 Most of the gaiwans we see today typically consist of three parts: the lid, the teacup, and the saucer.
 These three parts are metaphorically referred to as heaven, earth, and human, hence the gaiwan is also known as the Three Talents Cup representing harmony among heaven, earth, and humanity.

 Why do many people like to brew tea with a gaiwan?-1

-Benefits of Brewing Tea with a Gaiwan
+Benefits of Tea with a Gaiwan

 One, a gaiwan is suitable for brewing any type of tea.
-There is no tea that cannot be brewed with a gaiwan, unlike a glass cup which is only suitable for and not other teas.
-Purple clay teapots are not ideal for brewing green tea or oolong tea.
-Additionally, due to the double-pore structure of purple clay teapots, they tend to absorb the flavor of the tea, so if you enjoy drinking a variety of teas, you would need a different for each one.
-On the other hand, if you use a gaiwan, the does not absorb flavors.
+There is no tea that cannot be brewed with a gaiwan, unlike a glass cup which is only suitable for green tea and not other teas. clay teapots are not ideal for brewing green tea or oolong tea.
+Additionally, due to the double-pore structure of purple clay teapots, they tend to absorb the flavor of the tea, so if you enjoy drinking a variety of teas, you would need a different teapot for each one.
+On the other hand, if you use a gaiwan, the porcelain does not absorb flavors.
 With just one gaiwan at home, you can adjust the brewing process slightly according to the nature of the tea and brew any type of tea.

 Two, the glaze on a porcelain gaiwan is tightly packed, which may not help improve the taste of the tea, but it does allow for the most authentic representation of the tea's strengths and weaknesses.
 When encountering a new tea, it is best to try brewing it several times using a gaiwan.
 By comparing and understanding the nature of the tea, you can then more effectively utilize a purple clay teapot, using targeted brewing techniques to highlight the tea's strengths and mask its weaknesses.